mwzheng/discord-bot/README.md

 ## Discord Bot

-Simple discord bot to play music or just post memes on command.
+Simple discord bot to plays music/posts memes and other stuff on command.

+ Songs are from youtube and memes from reddit.

 TODO: